The following professionals lent their expertise to this article:

 Bachelor’s Degree in Nursing (Traditional BSN)

-Examples of Washington, DC, Nursing Schools with this Program
+Examples of Washington, D.C., Nursing Schools with this Program

 Catholic University of America